flyteorg/flyte/cookbook_se/recipes/plugins/k8s_spark/README.rst

 Executing Spark Jobs natively on K8s Cluster
 ============================================
 Flyte can execute spark jobs natively on a Kubernetes Cluster.
 Flyte will manage the lifecycle, spin-up and tear down of a virtual cluster.
-This leverages open source :ref:`Spark On K8s Operator<>`_ and can be enabled without signing up for any service.
-If you want to enable Spark for your Flyte Cluster refer to :ref:`Enable & Configure Spark for K8s<>`_.
+This leverages open source `Spark On K8s Operator <>`_ and can be enabled without signing up for any service.
+If you want to enable Spark for your Flyte Cluster refer to `Enable & Configure Spark for K8s<>`_.
 Flytekit makes it possible to write pyspark code natively as a task and the Spark cluster will be automatically configured using the decorated SparkConf.
 The examples in this section provide a hands on tutorial of writing pyspark tasks.